mailjet/wordpress-mailjet-plugin-apiv3/README.md

 # [API v3] Mailjet for WordPress

-Contributors: mailjet
+Contributors: mailjet <br />
-Tags: email, marketing, signup, newsletter, widget, smtp, mailjet Requires at least: 3.3.0
+Tags: email, marketing, signup, newsletter, widget, smtp, mailjet <br />
+Requires at least: 3.3.0 <br />
-Tested up to: 4.1.0
+Tested up to: 4.4 <br />
-Stable tag: 4.0.0
+Stable tag: 4.1.0 <br />
-License: GPLv2 or later
+License: GPLv2 or later <br />
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Mailjet WordPress plugin allows you to send newsletter marketing and transactional emails directly from your WordPress site by reconfiguring the wp_mail() function to use Mailjet’s enhanced SMTP relay in conjunction with signup widgets that sync new user subscriptions directly to Mailjet as well as provide an easy drag-and-drop marketing newsletter tool to send marketing emails directly from with your site.